mlab-upenn/ISP2021-cad2cav/graph_partitioner/README.md

 sudo apt install libmetis-dev
 ```

-**Google OR-Tools can either be pre-installed onto the system or installed upon building the project.** By default, the software assumes that users have a working version of Google OR-Tools 9.0 installed in the system (`-DBUILD_ORTOOLS=OFF`).
+**Google OR-Tools can either be pre-installed onto the system or installed upon building the project.** By default, the software assumes that users meet all dependency version requirements and tries to build with OR-Tools pre-built binaries (`-DBUILD_ORTOOLS=OFF`).
 However, users can pass `-DBUILD_ORTOOLS=ON` as CMake arguments to switch on the functionality of compiling Google OR-Tools on the fly.

-In order to integrate OR-Tools libraries into the CMake build system, OR-Tools itself needs to be **built with CMake** (by default it's through Makefile).
+Users can also attempt to integrate OR-Tools libraries into the system CMake modules.
+OR-Tools itself needs to be **built with CMake** (by default it's through Makefile).
 You can find instructions on how to build OR-Tools with CMake [here.](https://github.com/google/or-tools/tree/v9.0/cmake)

 ***NOTE.
 Compiling the minimum Google OR-Tools library takes about 5 minutes.***